Lasers, lights and fillers are often used to treat acne scars.

 There are many different wavelengths that may be used for this purpose with the common theme being that the columns of damage must be deep enough to allow truly, deep dermal tissue repair and remodelling.

-Much like the fractional laser treatments, radiofrequency can be used to treat acne-scarred skin.
+Much like the fractional laser treatments, radiofrequency can be used as an acne scar treatment.

 Radiofrequency tends to have a similar ‘pixel’ effect on the surface of the skin but has a larger effect in the deeper layers of the skin.
 This may lead to a greater effect on the scars with less downtime compared with laser treatments.